Touring the beautiful Scottish Islands

 Crofters once used Iona for summer grazing of sheep, but all the livestock left in 1997.
 This has led to a regeneration of the island’s vegetation.
 Puffins, black-legged kittiwakes, common shags and gulls nest on the island, and the surrounding waters provide a suitable environment for numerous seabirds, grey seals, dolphins, basking sharks, minke, and pilot whales.

-Next, take the ferry from Fishnish to Lochaline, then drive via Fort William to Mallaig.
-Then it’s a ferry trip across to Armadale on the lovely Isle of Skye.
+We next take the ferry from Fishnish to Lochaline, then drive via Fort William to Mallaig before another ferry trip across to Armadale on the lovely Isle of Skye.

 Another outstanding feature of Skye is the Cuillin Hills.
 These are quite bare in places with few trees, but have lots of bare rock, heather, gorse and fern.
 You’ll also see many abandoned crofts that pay testament to the brutal Highland Clearances which followed the battle of Culloden in 1746.
 These clearances allowed landholders to cleared crofters off fertile land to make way for their sheep.
 Bonnie Prince Charlie took refuge on Skye after the battle of Culloden.
 Flora MacDonald assisted his passage, and the Skye Boat Song commemorates this event.
 A French vessel rescued him, saving him from those chasing him for the £30,000 reward.